bevyengine/bevy-website/content/learn/book/game-logic/time-timers/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: explain Time resource
+* Explain Time resource

-TODO: demonstrate how to access the Time resource
+* Demonstrate how to access the Time resource

-TODO: discuss Duration and instant in Rust
+* Discuss Duration and instant in Rust

-TODO: demonstrate how to use a timers
+* Demonstrate how to use a timers

-TODO: demonstrate how to store timers in components
+* Demonstrate how to store timers in components

-TODO: mention FixedTimestep run criteria
+* Mention FixedTimestep run criteria
+{% end %}